C221213-Maisha/KNOW-NET/README.md

 Copyright (c) 2026 Mahfuza Maisha, Umme Kawsher, Zinnia Sultana.
 All rights reserved.

 This repository is shared for reference and academic transparency purposes only.
-No license is granted to use, copy, modify, distribute, or create derivative works from this code without prior written permission from the main author.
+No license is granted to use, copy, modify, distribute, or create derivative works from this code without prior written permission from the authors.
 For permission requests, please contact maisha.mahfuza13@gmail.com.

 ## Contact